sagiegurari/simple-oracledb/README.md

 <a name="pool-events"></a>
 <a name="event-connection-created"></a>
 ### Event: 'connection-created'
+* connection - The connection instance

 This events is triggered when a connection is created via pool.

 <a name="event-connection-released"></a>
 ### Event: 'connection-released'
+* connection - The connection instance

 This events is triggered when a connection is released successfully.

 <a name="usage-getconnection"></a>